The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Drawn-on-film Animation

-Nowadays, this way of creating animations seems either too outdated or too original.
-Its essence is that animation frames are created directly on cinematic film, which may already contain some kind of sketch, or be completely blank.
-The first mention of this style takes us back to 1912.
-Despite its unconventional way of being created, this is a fairly cheap way to create animations since it does not require a camera or sophisticated software.
-Let’s see the end result.
-This is a creation of Caroline Leaf, whom we have already mentioned in the previous paragraph.
+Nowadays, this method of creating animations might seem either too outdated or uniquely original.
+Essentially, animation frames are crafted directly onto cinematic film, which can be either pre-sketched or completely blank.
+The first reference to this style dates back to 1912.
+Despite its unconventional nature, this approach is quite cost-effective as it doesn't require a camera or sophisticated software.
+Let’s take a look at the end result.
+This creation is by Caroline Leaf, whom we mentioned earlier.

 Useful Resources on Drawn-on-film animation